Blendify/blender-manual/blender_docs/manual/addons/add_mesh/mesh_extra_objects.rst

 Parent to Empty by Liero.
    Parent the selected mesh to an empty object type.
 3D Function Surface by Buerbaum Martin (Pontiac), Elod Csirmaz.
-   Create objects with xyz math functions.
+   Create objects with XYZ math functions.
 Includes several presets by elfnor.
 Beam Builder by revolt_randy, Jambay.
-   Create 5 types of beams.
+   Create five types of beams.
 Gears by Michel J. Anders (varkenvarken).
    Create gear and worm type mesh.
 Gemstones by Pontiac, Fourmadmen, Dreampainter, Dominic Kroper, (dommetysk).
-   Create 3 types of diamond shapes.
+   Create three types of diamond shapes.
 Honeycomb by Kayo Phoenix.
-   Create a honecomb patterned mesh.
+   Create a honeycomb patterned mesh.
 Menger Sponge by sugiany.
-   Create iterated menger sponges.
+   Create iterated Menger sponges.
 Pipe Joints by Buerbaum Martin (Pontiac).
    Create angled and crossed pipes.
 Step Pyramid by Phil Cote (cotejrp1).
    Create a step pyramid with variable settings.
 Round Cube by Alain Ducharme (phymec).
    Create a quad mesh sphere with several presets.
-Soild Mesh by DreamPainter.
+Regular Solid by DreamPainter.
-   Create hedron based objects.
+   Create polyhedron based objects.
 Star by Fourmadmen.
    Create a simple star shape.
 Supertoroid by DreamPainter.